The Firmament

 The Prophet Ezekiel described this, “And the likeness of the firmament upon the heads of the living creature was as the colour of the terrible (awesome) crystal, stretched forth over their heads above.”
 (Ezekiel 1:22) The elders of Israel “saw the God of Israel: and there was under his feet as it were a paved work of a sapphire stone, and as it were the body of heaven in his clearness.”
 (Exodus 24:10) Further, the Apostle John “saw as it were a sea of glass mingled with fire.”
 (Revelation 15:2)

 It appears that the “waters above” are different from the water with which we are familiar.
 These waters are “firm” and the Saints were standing on it.
 (Revelation 15:2) These “waters” appear to be a boundary between our physical world and the spiritual world of Heaven.
 It seems there are three “layers” of the heavens; the sky above, the celestial realm, and Heaven.
 The Apostle Paul may have confirmed this idea when he spoke of someone ascending to the “third Heaven.”
-(Second Corinthians 12:2)
+(II Corinthians 12:2)

-We are given a physical representation of this “water boundary” in the structure of the Tabernacle and the Temple.
+We are given a physical representation of this “water" boundary in the structure of the Tabernacle and the Temple.
 Upon entering, the first item is the altar which is where offerings were made for man’s sin.
 This is representative of the world and its sin.
 Next, before you can approach the Holy Place, the Sea is in the way.
 In the Temple, the Sea was a bronze basin that held thousands of gallons of water.
 The Sea is a boundary, and only when you pass the Sea can you enter the actual Temple or Holy Place.

 The firmament is apparently a boundary.
 This also helps explain why the second day of Creation is the only day that is not described as “good” or “very good.”
 The Lord commanded it, “and it was so.”
 (Genesis 1:7) Rather than good, it was perhaps necessary as a boundary between the physical and the spiritual worlds.